standard-for-public-code/.github/profile/README.md

 * [OpenForms](https://github.com/open-formulieren/open-forms/blob/master/CONTRIBUTING.md)
 * [OpenZaak](https://github.com/open-zaak/open-zaak/blob/main/CONTRIBUTING.md)
 * [Signalen BackEnd](https://github.com/Amsterdam/signals/blob/master/docs/CONTRIBUTING.md)
+* [Standard for Public Code](https://github.com/publiccodenet/standard#help-improve-this-standard) (the Standard for Public Code community aims for the Standard itself to be as compliant as possible)

-We'd love to hear from you if your organization is using the Standard.
+We'd like to hear from you if your organization is using the Standard.
 Please create a PR if your organization should be on this list, or start a discussion or join a community call.